tardate/LittleArduinoProjects/README.md

-# 275 Little Electronics and Arduino Projects
+# 276 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [ATtiny8MHz](./playground/ATtiny8MHz) - how to run an ATtine85 microprocessor at 8MHz using the internal clock.
+> Latest addition:sparkles: [VariableFrequencyRunwayLEDs](./playground/VariableFrequencyRunwayLEDs) - a PWM-controlled variable frequency LED "runway lights" effect using the LM331 and CD4011.

 Just my collection of electronics projects, many involving an Arduino in one way or another.